TENSA Engineering

 Argus ACLI

-The first practical proof built on NeuroCore: a read-only Linux system intelligence tool that turns real telemetry into clear findings, severity, recommendations, and raw evidence.
+The first practical product built on NeuroCore: a read-only Linux diagnostics tool that turns real system evidence into findings, severity, recommendations, and raw evidence.

 Argus Lab